DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 🍀**Intrusion Prevention Systems (IPS)**: a security service that uses available info to determine if an attack is underway, alerting and also blocking attacks from reaching intended target; includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)
     - NIST SP 800-94 Guide to Intrusion Detection and Prevention Systems provides comprehensive coverage of both IDS and IPS
     - They provide 📝active response to a security event.
-    - A network-based intrusion prevention system (NIPS) is placed in line with the traffic.
+    - A network-based intrusion prevention system (NIPS) is placed in line with the traffic and can prevent attacks from reaching an internal network
+    - NIPSs can also detect attacks using pattern-matching (also known as signature-based detection and knowledge-based detection).
 - 7.2.2 ❄️**Security Information and Event Management (SIEM)**
     - NIST Special Publication 800-92, the Guide to Computer Security Log Management, describes four types of common challenges to log management:
         - 🔨Many log sources